UI/UX Design Analysis

-How to analyse website User Interface and User Experience.
-Simply take care of the below mentioned aspects of user interface and experience while analysing and document based on these:
+How to analyze website User Interface and User Experience.
+Simply take care of the below-mentioned aspects of user interface and experience while analyzing and document based on these:

 1. Brand Appearance

 How the brand is placed on overall website or application.
 Is the brand image prominent enough and follows the branding guidelines.

 How user centered the navigation is, how is the structure and visual appearance playing its role when user is visiting the website or application.

 Is the information readable enough for user?
 Since the content is taking most of the space on the website and its the only thing that connects the user and help achieve the user goals.

 Its not just about pretty fonts.
 The typographic placement, right sizing and rendering can play an important role in directing user navigation.

 5. Color Management

 Users are always visual, they respond to visual first than text.
 It is important to analyze how the competitors used their brand colors on overall web application to drive users.